kensnyder/bunshine/packages/bunshine/README.md

     disposition, // Use a Content-Disposition header with "inline" or "attachment" headers, // additional headers to add
-    acceptRanges, // unless false, will support partial (ranged) downloads sendLastModified, // unless false, will report file modification date (if givine a string or Bun file) chunkSize, // Size for ranged downloads when client doesn't specify chunk size.
+    acceptRanges, // unless false, will support partial (ranged) downloads sendLastModified, // unless false, will report file modification date (For paths or BunFile objects) chunkSize, // Size for ranged downloads when client doesn't specify chunk size.
 Defaults to 1MB });
 });